raccu/protocol/README.md

 for this entity is implied.

-**Mobile**: An implementation of the mobile application that communicates with the corresponding Auth instance conforming to the Raccu Mobile Ap- plication Specification.
+**Mobile**: An implementation of the mobile application that communicates with the corresponding Auth instance conforming to the Raccu Mobile Application Specification.
 Ability to authenticate the user via a fingerprint scanner on the host smartphone is implied.

 **Browser**: An arbitrary web browser in charge of rendering quick response